SorenKarst/longread_umi/README.md

 ## Quick start

 ### Test data
-1. Test the initialization command in terminal
+1. Test the longread_umi initialization command in terminal
     `longread_umi -h` or `/path/to/longread_umi.sh -h`
 2. Test the nanopore_pipeline in terminal
     `longread_umi nanopore_pipeline -h` or `/path/to/longread_umi.sh nanopore_pipeline -h`
 3. Test longread_umi nanopore_pipeline and qc_pipeline on test data:
-   Go to /path/to/longread-UMI-pipeline/test_data and open a terminal in the directory.
+   Go to /path/to/longread_umi/test_data and open a terminal in the directory.
 4. Run nanopore pipeline (< 10 minutes on desktop)
    ```
    longread_umi nanopore_pipeline \